 - White space – keep the advertisement simple, and avoid the use of too many words.
 A clean and open advertisement with plenty of white space will always attract the eye of the reader.
 That is especially the case if you can use professional photography to support the balance and the message of words used in the copy.

 - Simplicity – when attracting a target audience, simplicity will always win.
 Keep the campaign simple and the advertising message basic.
-Don’t cover too many target markets were ideas in the advertising itself.
-Simplicity will always convey the right message in an effective way
+Don’t cover too many target markets or ideas in the advertising itself.
+Simplicity will always convey the right message in an effective way.

 - History or local area interest – consider the local area and the business owners or investors.
 Could they be considered as the targets of your advertising?
 Will you need to do some other promotional strategies to attract them to your listing and create the momentum with inspections?
 Local area coverage is sometimes best approached through direct mail and direct telephone calls.
 You can also choose specific online and traditional advertising methods to activate the local area interest.